yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

   return '[' + ', '.join(p) + ']'
 ```

-## HeapyKiYay
+## Multiset

-I also needed a max-heap that supports increasing/decreasing counts of internal elements.
-I actually wrote this simple code 3 times: a fast version, a tiny version, and finally the best of all worlds.
+I also needed a a multiset class to hold the stats.
+The builtin `collections.Counter` class is exactly the API that I needed, but its `most_common` function running in linear time is too slow for our purposes.
+Instead, I wanted to hold all the elements in a version of a max-heap that supports increasing/decreasing counts of internal elements.
+I actually implemented this 3 times: a fast version, a tiny version, and finally the best of all worlds.

 ### Version 1 - Heapy